1098T Tuition Statement Information

 What is Form 1098-T (Tuition Payments Statement)?

 Form 1098-T has been provided to assist in determining if you, or the individual who may claim you as a dependent, are eligible to claim an income tax credit on the previous year income tax return.
-You have received a 1098-T form if you have had any financial or registration activity at Post University.
+You have received a 1098-T form if you have had any financial activity at Post University.

 What is Post University’s Tax ID Number?